Skip to main content

 Total Concrete9.82 ft³

 Estimates only.
-Post grid is a structural approximation — actual count depends on beam configuration, cantilever, deck height, and local code.
-Always verify with your local building department.
+The post grid is a structural approximation.
+Actual post and footing requirements depend on beam configuration, cantilever, deck height, and local code.
+Verify with your local building department before pouring concrete.

 Concrete per footing reference

 Volume per single cylindrical footing at common diameter and depth combinations.
-Multiply by post count for total concrete; divide by bag yield for bag count.
+Multiply by post count for total concrete, then divide by bag yield for bag count.

 DiameterDepth 36″Depth 48″Depth 60″